nikitabobko/AeroSpace/CONTRIBUTING.md

 * Synopsis, if you suggest a new command
 * Mental model description

-## Users cannot create GitHub Issues directly

-Users are not allowed to create Issues directly in this repository - we ask that you create a Discussion first.

-Users can't create issues directly because:
-- Users submit too many duplicates without prior search
-- A lot of user issues are misunderstandings, environmental problems, or configuration errors by the users themselves
-- Few people can formulate proper bug reports
-- Even fewer people can formulate proper, actionable feature requests that align with other existing/planned features and the overall AeroSpace mental model

-Any Discussion which clearly identifies a problem and can be confirmed or reproduced will be converted to an Issue by maintainers.

-This whole pattern makes it easier for maintainers or contributors to find issues to work on.
-Issues are like a publicly observable maintainers' inbox.
-We want to keep this inbox tidy and clean.

 ## Discuss issues/discussions

 One of the most useful thing you can do is to discuss issues/discussions.